 |As a Player:||Played linebacker at University of Alabama from 1990–1993|

-|Coaching:||7 years as linebackers coach and fitness instructor at The Ensworth School.|
+|7 years as linebackers coach and fitness instructor at The Ensworth School.|

-• Hall’s relationship with head coach Dabo Swinney dates to their college careers at Alabama.
+• Hall’s relationship with Head Coach Dabo Swinney dates to their college careers at Alabama.
 Both were members of the 1992 national championship team.
-Hall earned First-Team All-SEC honors in 1992 and was a UPI Honorable Mention All-American.
+Hall earned first-team All-SEC honors in 1992 and was a UPI Honorable Mention All-American.
 He was captain of Alabama’s 1993 team and was named to the Alabama All-Decade team for the 1990s.

-• Hall was drafted by the Houston Oilers and played in the NFL for nine years and 101 games from 1994-02.
+• Hall was drafted by the Houston Oilers and played in the NFL for nine seasons and 101 games from 1994-02.
 His top year came in 2001 when he had 62 tackles for the Vikings, tied for fifth on the team.
 He started 13 games and played all 16 games that year, helping the Vikings to the second round of the playoffs.

 • Upon his retirement as a player, Hall first was a volunteer coach at Centennial High School in Franklin, Tenn.
 He then did an internship with the Tennessee Titans through the NFL Diversity Coaching Fellowship.
 In this role, he observed NFL coaches and worked with them to evaluate players.